AGmccoy/Phytopthora-sojae-Pathotype-analysis/cran-comments.md

 * Use ROxygen 7.1.1

-* Spell checking in existing vignette
+* Spell check and correct spelling erros in package

 * Update e-mail address of maintainer in DESCRIPTION to <adamhsparks@gmail.com> due to change of employment and loss of the e-mail address adam.sparks@usq.edu.au.
 This will be confirmed via an e-mail from myself using the USQ e-mail address as well.